-Posted on 07 March 2019 by Fatima Husain, Head of Children, Families & Work
+Posted on 07 March 2019 by Fatima Husain, Director of Children & Families (interim)

 Fatima Husain was born in Karachi, Pakistan.
 She left at the age of six and moved from country to country, eventually arriving in the UK around 20 years ago – a long time for her, and breaking a previous record of eight years in the USA.
 She is a single parent with a daughter, a 20 year old undergraduate studying Physics, and a son, 17, who is supposed to be revising for his A levels.
 After over 20 years in social research, Fatima is now the interim head of the children and families team at The National Centre for Social Research.

 A social research career is not what I had planned, I had finished my PhD (not in sociology or any related topic) at a Canadian university while living in Denmark and soon after moved to the UK (yes, economic migrant!).
 It takes one person to take a chance on you, to open the door just a little bit, and to this academic I am very grateful for taking a punt and offering me my first social research job as a Research Assistant.
 An 18 months contract- one cross-national project.
 Moving up and through the social research world has not been that straight forward.
 The next job – I was the brown researcher, researching brown things.
 I was told I was hired because the organisation had been criticised for not having any researchers from minority ethnic backgrounds.
 True or untrue - I wonder about this still.